apache/cloudstack-documentation/source/adminguide/ui.rst

 CloudStack provides a web-based UI that can be used by both administrators and end users.
 The appropriate version of the UI is displayed depending on the credentials used to log in.
-The UI is available in popular browsers including IE7, IE8, IE9, Firefox 3.5+, Firefox 4, Safari 4, and Safari 5.
+The UI is available in all modern popular browsers including Chrome, Firefox, Edge and Safari.
+The UI uses API auto-discovery to discover APIs allowed for a logged-in user and creates navigation and views based on that, and requires the following:

+- API discovery (listApis) enabled for all roles that must use the UI
+- Modern browsers that are `ES5-compliant <https://github.com/vuejs/vue#browser-compatibility>`_

 The URL is: (substitute your own management server IP address)

 .. parsed-literal::